 Prepare your phone ahead of time

 Before you download and install this ROM on your Android device, it has to be rooted with a program like SuperSu.
 You also have to have the BusyBox app installed from the Google Play Store.
 You should also have lots of free storage on your Android device available.
-Finally, custom ROMs like CM12, CM12.1, and CM13 are good to have ready to go, but are not required.
+Finally, custom ROMs like CM12, CM12.1, and CM13 are good to have ready to go, but are not a requirement.

 How to install Kali NetHunter

-- Once your phone is prepared, go to the Offensive Security website and download the Kali NetHunter ROM version that corresponds to your Android version on your device.
+- Once your phone is prepared, go to the Offensive Security website and download the Kali NetHunter ROM version that corresponds to the Android version on your device.